xanderdunn/fused-gelu-testing/README.md

 After setup below, run the fused GELU with `./src/fused_gelu.py`

 ### TODO
-- Run benchmark against pytorch to see that the fused kernel offers performance improvement
-- Add the bias addition to the fused gelu forward kernel
+- Add the bias addition to the linear layer of the kernel
 - The backprop is currently two kernels in serial.
-Combine them into a single kernel
+Combine them into a single kernel.
+This should be done once it's figured out why the split matmul kernel performs so poorly (https://github.com/openai/triton/discussions/1186)

 ### Setup
 - Locally install the gcloud command line interface: `brew install gcloud`, this assumes you already have Homebrew installed on your local Mac